NickHoward1/Azure-Audit-Logs---KQL/README.md

 <h1> Azure Logging & Monitoring</h1>

 <h2>Objective</h2>
-How to access logs in Azure and apply Kusto Query Language to filter and retrieves logs that need to be investigated for deeper analysis<br>
+How to access logs in Azure and apply Kusto Query Language to filter and retrieve logs that need to be investigated for deeper analysis<br>

 <h2>Environment</h2>
 <ul>